webpack/webpack.js.org/src/content/guides/development.md

 This tells `webpack-dev-server` to serve the files from the `dist` directory on `localhost:8080`.

 W> webpack-dev-server doesn't write any output files after compiling.
 Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path.
-If your page expects to find the bundle files in different path, you can change this with the [`publicPath`](/configuration/dev-server/#devserver-publicpath-) option in the dev server's configuration.
+If your page expects to find the bundle files on a different path, you can change this with the [`publicPath`](/configuration/dev-server/#devserver-publicpath-) option in the dev server's configuration.

 Let's add a script to easily run the dev server as well: